 COURTESY OF SIEGEL & STRAIN ARCHITECTS

-and reduce carbon emissions, the town center is expected to achieve a Platinum rating from the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED
+efficiency and reduce carbon emissions, the town center is expected to achieve a Platinum rating from the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED) program.

 Tucked between a redwood grove, an old orchard, and a newly restored creek, the buildings are grouped around a town plaza and performance lawn that serves as the living room for the town's 4,500 residents.
 The town hall houses the city's administrative, planning, building, and public works departments.
 The community hall offers large public meeting rooms, as well as two activity rooms to accommodate classes.

 "Our goal was to help the town preserve and enhance the site's natural characteristics," says Siegel & Strain Founder and Principal Larry Strain.
 "We designed the buildings to fit Portola Valley's rural character and to demonstrate the town's commitment to open space."

 "This project has had an extraordinary amount of public support, scrutiny, and input throughout," adds Jim Goring, principal at Goring & Straja.
 "That has pushed and challenged the whole team to deliver a place that is both sustainable in the environment and compelling in the landscape."

 The buildings are designed to use 33-percent less energy than mandated by building codes.
 A combination of thermal mass, natural ventilation, efficient compressors, and nighttime cooling